r2d2dlg/flujo-demo/README.md

    ```

 - Replace `YOUR_PROJECT_ID` and `YOUR_REGION` with your Google Cloud project and region.
-- Use Google Secret Manager for production secrets if possible.
+- Use Google Secret Manager for production secrets if possible. # Test deployment trigger